Vasi012/PP5-Predictive-Analysis/README.md

 ### Page 3: Price Predictor

 - State business requirement 2
-- List the details of my nieces' houses and their respective price predictions.
+- List the details of my niece's houses and their respective price predictions.
 - Display the total sum of all the predicted house sales price.
 - A set of widgets inputs, which relate to house sales dataset.
-- The best features, discovered during feature engineering notebook are available to my nice in order to capture the attribute of each house that she asked for a price prediction.
+- The best features, discovered during feature engineering notebook are available to my niece in order to capture the attribute of each house that she asked for a price prediction.
 - “Run predictive analysis”, this button serves to house data, provided by my niece, to the ML pipelines, and predicts the sale price for the house and displays the result to her (Therefore, she would be able to calculate the price as well for these 6 houses, and in future for the other houses that she might buy or sell).

 ### Page 4: Project Hypothesis and Validation